nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Maybe I can help you.
     - **Here's 100 credits.
 Take them.** (LSP +2)
 - Loop (50c on each corpse)
-- Go back to home, talk with Carth (3/12)
-    - I just want to talk with you.
-    - I just want to know why you distrust me so much.
-    - But we have to work together, Carth, so it has plenty to do with me.
-    - I suppose you can't.
-That must have been hard to take.
-    - You say that with such… hatred.
 - Go to back to the North Apartments